Printing on Demand is Here

 - Personalization: Today’s buyers, especially of younger generations, want to co-create and personalize their purchases.
 With digital printing, cost-effective personalization quickly becomes a reality.

-Print & Cut by EFI Optitex is a comprehensive software solution that allows us to print and cut the pieces of a garment directly on white fabric.
+Print & Cut by Optitex is a comprehensive software solution that allows us to print and cut the pieces of a garment directly on white fabric.

 How is this possible?
 The 5 step process is straightforward: